Bayesian measures of leverage and influence: Prior-data conflict

 with a sum-to-zero constraint $\sum_c \alpha_c = \sum_c \beta_c = 0$.

-Figure~\ref{fig:unos1} shows the posterior distributions of the fixed effects from a reference model that uses diffuse normal priors for $\mu_\alpha, \mu_\beta$ and weakly informative half-$t$ priors on $\sigma_\alpha, \sigma_\beta$ (Full details of the model are given in the supplementary materials).
-The posteriors from this model are consistent with maximum likelihood estimates given by the \texttt{glmer} function in the R package \textsf{lme4} \citep{bates2015}, shown by the vertical grey lines.
-Figure~\ref{fig:unos1} also shows alternative informative priors represented by the red dotted lines:
+Figure~\ref{fig:unos1} shows the posterior distributions of the fixed effects from a reference model that uses diffuse normal priors for $\mu_\alpha, \mu_\beta$ and weakly informative half-$t_2$ priors on $\sigma_\alpha, \sigma_\beta$.
+The posteriors from this model are consistent with maximum likelihood estimates given by the \texttt{glmer} function in the R package \textsf{lme4} \citep{bates2015}, shown by the vertical gray lines.
+Figure~\ref{fig:unos1} also shows an alternative informative prior represented by the dotted curves:

-The informative priors take the prior probability mass further away from the maximum likelihood estimates.
-Focusing on $\mu_\alpha$, we consider the effect of increasing the prior-data conflict in two ways: firstly by shifting the prior mean further away from $\widehat{\mu}_\alpha$, and secondly by concentrating the prior distribution about a fixed mean.
+The informative prior puts prior probability mass away from the maximum likelihood estimate.
+Focusing on $\mu_\alpha$, consider the effect of increasing the prior-data conflict in two ways: firstly by shifting the prior mean further away from $\widehat{\mu}_\alpha$, and secondly by concentrating the prior distribution about a fixed mean.
 The results are shown in table~\ref{tab:unos1}.

 The first row of table~\ref{tab:unos1} shows the results for the reference model.
-The ratio $\pV/\pW=1.6$ may seem surprisingly high for model with a weakly informative prior.
-Note however that we only expect $\pV \approx \pW$ asymptotically for large $n$.
-In this example there are $5 \times 10 = 50$ binomial observations with an effective number of parameters $\pD^* = 11.5$ so the sample size may not be large enough for this asymptotic result to hold.
+The ratio $\pV/\pW=1.7$ may appear high for a prior distribution that is considered weakly informative.
+Note however that for non-informative priors we only expect $\pV \approx \pW$ asymptotically for large $n$.
+A probabilistic calibration of $\pV/\pW$ can be obtained using the posterior predictive testing framework of \citet{Gelman1996}.
+In this framework, replicate data sets are generated from the posterior predictive distribution of the data.
+The model is then re-fitted to each replicate data set to obtain a predictive distribution for the test statistic.
+For the UNOS data with the reference model, this gives a median value of $1.4$ for $\pV/\pW$ with a 95\% predictive interval of $(0.9, 1.9)$.
+By construction, none of the replicate data sets exhibit prior-data conflict.
+This shows the high variability of $\pV/\pW$ under the null hypothesis of no conflict and hence that the observed value of $1.7$ is not outstandingly large.

-Row 2 of table~\ref{tab:unos1} shows results for the informative prior (\ref{eq:unos:informative}) which shows a modest increase in $\pV/\pW$ to 1.8.
+Row 2 of table~\ref{tab:unos1} shows results for the informative prior (\ref{eq:unos:informative}) which shows a modest increase in $\pV/\pW$ to 1.9.
 Rows 3-6 show the effect of shifting the prior mean further away from $\widehat{\mu}_\alpha$.
 Each shift, equal to 1 prior standard deviation, leads to a further increase in $\pV/\pW$.